ashu2sh110/TriviaTrek/README.md

-# 🚩 Flag Quiz App
+# 🚩 TriviaTrek Quiz App

 A fun and interactive Android quiz application that challenges your knowledge of world flags.
 Test your skills and see how many flags you can correctly identify!